razo7/Nap/README.md

     export JAVA_HOME="/usr/lib/jvm/java-8-openjdk-amd64"
     export HADOOP_HOME="/usr/local/hadoop"
     ```
-17. SECURITY GROUP- Create security group (per region) and change the inbound rules with All-TRAFFIC rules for each machine in the cluster (elastic IP) as in the following example.
++ SECURITY GROUP in AWS (Only for AWS cluster)- Create security group (per region) and change the inbound rules with All-TRAFFIC rules for each machine in the cluster (elastic IP) as in the following example.
 ![Image](Security_Group_Example.jpg)

 #### Setting Cluster Configuration Files